newjersey/navigator.business.nj.gov/content/src/fundings/brownfield-assessment-grant.md

   - All
 sector: []
 publishStageArchive: Do Not Publish
-sidebarCardBodyText: The Brownfield Assessment Grant Program provides grant money to support site assessment at any eligible brownfield site in NJ.
 ---
 ## Eligibility

-- Available for eligible brownfield sites in the state for the purpose of assessing known or suspected site contamination
+* Available for eligible brownfield sites in the state for the purpose of assessing known or suspected site contamination

 :::callout{ showHeader="true" headerText="Benefits" showIcon="false" calloutType="conditional" }

-Free environmental site assessment to evaluate contamination at brownfield sites
+Free environmental site assessment to evaluate contamination at brownfield sites.

 :::